shore-gmbh/docs.shore.com/source/index.md

 includes:
   - authentication
+  - errors
   - customers
 ---

 # Introduction

-This document resembles a **WORK IN PROGRESS** state.
-The described endpoints are open to change and will be finalized in the near future.
+<aside class="warning">This document resembles a WORK IN PROGRESS state.
+The described endpoints are open to change and will be finalized in the near future.</aside>